curateteaching/digitalpedagogy/keywords/prototype.md

 * Milena Radzikowska

 Teaching an information design course to students in a communications program, Dr. Radzikowska at Mount Royal University in Calgary has integrated an exercise in the design of prototype information visualizations.
 The exercise is keyed to current research projects in the digital humanities.
 In this version of the syllabus, the students could choose between two DH experiments.
 The first was in structured surfaces, where a data visualization (like a map, for example) is used as the basis for an argument that is made by superimposing additional information (like pins into the map).
 The second was in attempting to accommodate big data on a wall-sized display.

+> MATT: please suggest how others might incorporate this into their own classrooms.

 ##  Assignments Primarily for Graduate Students Doing a Thesis
 # "Prototypes for Developing a Research Topic"